open-source-tabletop/devils-bluff/module-rules.md

 Cards are numbered according to their value regardless of suit with the Jack, Queen, and King having a value of 11, 12, and 13 respectively.
 Unless otherwise specified any rule that would require **a roll of 6 requires a draw of 13** instead, for any modifier that is not specifically mentioned in these rules the **modifier is doubled** - so -1 would become -2 and so on.

-If a player is required to draw a certain value but fails to do so, they have an additional chance for success if they can **play a set or a sequence** of cards that add up to an amount that is required for success, that can count as a single success.
-A set of cards is 3 or 4 cards of the same value.
-A sequence is combination of 3 or 4 cards that have consecutive values and alternate from black and red suits (such as the 3 of hearts, 4 of clubs, and 5 of diamonds).

 ### The Hand

 At the start of the game, after shuffling the deck, each player draws 3 cards, keeping their faces hidden from the other players.
 Any time a player draws a card, they may instead swap it with one in their hand.
 In this way players have partial control of the action in the game.